It’s not unusual to find blood meal and other blood products on a dog food label. These ingredients can include:

 - Animal plasma

 - Dried blood

-Although some argue blood is a natural part of a dog’s ancestral diet, many are disturbed to find these items listed on a label.
+Although blood products are part of a dog’s natural ancestral diet, many are disturbed to find these items on a label.

-Because blood products can carry BSE (mad cow disease), the FDA has banned their use in making feed for cud-chewing livestock.
+Because blood products can carry BSE (mad cow disease), the FDA regulates their use in animal feeds.

 Although no cases of BSE have ever been reported in dogs, cats are susceptible to their own version of mad cow disease — a deadly disease known as FSE.

 As long as blood products are sourced from a quality supplier, they can be considered a safe and nutritious addition to any pet food.